 In the past and still, till today when I would win on a daily number, which doesn't happen often, I'd treat myself to a few scratch-offs and would leave the store where I bought them to scratch them at home.

 Then I became a scratch-off fool.
-I started playing way too often where I bought them and would walk away from the store I was staying and playing in with no cash.
+I started playing way too often where I bought them and would walk away from the store I was staying in and playing in with no cash.
 Or worse, would foolishly make an ATM transaction or two.

 When you play scratch-offs, try to preset the amount you are willing to lose.
 However, that's easier said than done with these colorful, well-designed tickets with such enticing names as "Win for Life", "Set for Life" to name a few.

-Before I foolishly starting playing way too often, I saved money in a credit union.
+Before I foolishly started playing way too often, I saved money in a credit union.
 I'll confess it's a rush buying a ticket and winning $20 - $100 or more instantly, usually up to $500 max.
 Winning $500 is not easy, but possible.
 It's more likely to win a larger amount via the $5 and $10 tickets.
 However, I've won $500 a few rare times on a $2 ticket and once amazingly on a $1 "Loose Change" ticket once which is even rarer.
 The odds are 49,400 to 1 to do that.
 No doubt, some scratch-off tickets are better than others.

 Scratch-offs can be addictive.
 Odds are you won't win big and often.
 If you buy enough tickets in one sitting of the same kind, you will win something.
 Hopefully you will get a good hit after just buying a few.
 There are times you can buy as many as 7 or 8 of the same ticket and win nothing.
 There's been a few times I've won $50 or more after buying just a few tickets.
 When you do get a good hit, you have to stop yourself and walk away.